Koalaa launches pilot project in Sierra Leone

 We quickly saw that this was an approach we could scale up to help people across the country, as it didn’t require infrastructure or too much technical expertise on the ground and local people could be trained to deliver it.
 As a model, it offers a way to make our prosthetics accessible for anyone, anywhere.

-Collaborations and partnership
+Collaborations and Partnership

 Another important result of our trip was that we formed a relationship and started working with the National Rehabilitation Centre, which is part of the Ministry of Health in Sierra Leone.
 The centre has several clinics across the country and offers rehabilitation and care, including prostheses.